github/docs/content/organizations/managing-saml-single-sign-on-for-your-organization/enforcing-saml-single-sign-on-for-your-organization.md

 ## About enforcement of SAML SSO for your organization

-When you enable SAML SSO, {% data variables.product.prodname_dotcom %} will prompt members who visit the organization's resources on {% data variables.product.prodname_dotcom_the_website %} to authenticate on your IdP, which links the member's user account to an identity on the IdP.
+When you enable SAML SSO, {% data variables.product.prodname_dotcom %} will prompt members who visit the organization's resources on {% data variables.product.prodname_dotcom_the_website %} to authenticate on your IdP, which links the member's personal account to an identity on the IdP.
 Members can still access the organization's resources before authentication with your IdP.

 ![Banner with prompt to authenticate via SAML SSO to access organization](/assets/images/help/saml/sso-has-been-enabled.png)